Overview of Office for Mac (for admins and IT Pros)

 - What's new in Word 2019 for Mac

 There are preference settings available that allow you to configure settings related to diagnostic data and connected experiences for Office on a Mac.
-For more information, see Use preferences to manage privacy controls for Office for Mac.
+For more information, refer to Use preferences to manage privacy controls for Office for Mac.

 The app bundle for each app, such as Word, includes all the resources needed to run the app.
 There aren't any shared resources among the apps.
 For example, the app bundles for Excel for Mac and Word for Mac both contain the font resources needed by the app.